Andres94b/Andres94b/README.md

 ## Current Goals
 - Seek a **Software Development Internship** starting May 2025.
-- Work on challenging projects.
+- Work on challenging projects accompanied by encouraging developer teams.

 ## Fun Facts
 - I have experience automating systems in the **packaging and plastics industry**.